 Appreciate Announces Q1 2023 Investor & Industry Conference Schedule

-/EIN News/ -- MINNETONKA, Minn., Feb.
-03, 2023 (GLOBE NEWSWIRE) -- Appreciate Holdings, Inc. (“Appreciate” or the “Company”) (NASDAQ: SFR), the parent holding company of Renters Warehouse (“Renters Warehouse”), a leading end-to-end Single-Family Rental (“SFR”) marketplace and management platform, will be participating in the following investor and industry conferences during Q1 of 2023:
+MINNETONKA, Minn., Feb.
+03, 2023 (GLOBE NEWSWIRE) -- Appreciate Holdings, Inc. ("Appreciate" or the "Company") SFR, the parent holding company of Renters Warehouse ("Renters Warehouse"), a leading end-to-end Single-Family Rental ("SFR") marketplace and management platform, will be participating in the following investor and industry conferences during Q1 of 2023:

 - On Thursday and Friday, March 02-03, 2023, the Company will be attending the IMN Build-to-rent Land and Homebuilding Forum in Nashville, TN.